dougwithseismic/llm-crawler/docs/README.md

-# LLM Crawler Documentation
+# GTM Crawler Documentation

-Welcome to the LLM Crawler documentation!
+Welcome to the GTM Crawler documentation!
 This powerful web crawling service is designed to analyze websites efficiently and provide detailed insights through a plugin-based architecture.

 ## Table of Contents